Human-Signals-Lab/Acoustic-Activity-Recognition-Bounded-by-Conversational-Assistant-Interactions/README.md

 ```
 ## Audio Capture Device (Raspberry Pi)

 To capture voice-based interactions with the Google Home, we developed an audio recording add-on accessory device that does not interfere with the assistant’s operation and functionalities.
-We included the hardware and software components needed to for anyone who wants to recreate the device.
+We included the hardware and software components needed for anyone who wants to recreate the device.

 ### Hardware